-The chart below shows the number of daily easterly and westerly operations.
-Due to the location, all flights that arrived on our easterly runway would have flown over the noise monitor terminal.
-The graph shows the westerly operations (purple) as well as easterly operations (green) on the other side.
+The chart below shows the number of daily easterly and westerly arrivals that passed over the noise monitor.
+Due to the location, all flights that landed on our easterly and westerly runways would have flown above the noise monitor terminal.
+The graph shows the westerly arrivals (purple) as well as easterly arrivals (green).